LiamWalshWeb/GuestBlogging/AccessAdvertising/The-Triforce-of-Front-End-Development/README.md

 ![The Web Triforce](the-web-triforce.png)

-> A long, long time ago the web was in an age of Chaos.
-In the middle of this chaos, on a little website in the realm of The Interent, a legend was being handed down from generation to generation, the legend of the 'Triforce'; three front end tools possessing mystical powers.

 ## The Revolution

 The new revolution of modern web design has brought forth new wonders for the web along with it's challenges and three tools have arisen to help make developers lives better (and to prevent early stress driven graves).
 These tools include:

-- Yeoman -
+- Yeoman - A project scaffolding tool
-- Grunt -
+- Grunt - An automation workflow tool
-- Bower -
+- Bower - A package manager tool

 All of these tools are command line/terminal applications that require NPM and Node.js.
 Each of these tools tackle a different specific problem but work extremely well together.
 In Fact Yeoman was designed to work with Grunt and Bower in it's conception.
 So let's look at a common use case for when you might use these tools.